 Must be able to bend, squat, kneel, push, pull, and walk on uneven surfaces.

 Must be able to work outside in a variety of weather conditions (rain, wind and heat).

 THINGS TO DO ON YOUR DAYS OFF

-For an additional cost, you can sign up for Spanish lessons from the comfort of the Volunteer Cabin – and once a month the PRC will offer an optional day excursion for purchase, such as a field trip to see wild scarlet macaws at Punta Leona beach (pictured here), or a duty free shopping trip to nearby Panama.
+Once a month the PRC will offer an optional day excursion for purchase, such as a field trip to see wild scarlet macaws at Punta Leona beach, or a duty free shopping trip to nearby Panama.
 Whale watching, ATV tours, ziplining – lots of options, depending on the interests of the visiting volunteers.

 The rescue center is located in Santa Teresa, Sabalito, Coto Brus, Puntarenas, Click on the link for the exact location of the rescue: https://maps.google.com/?q=8.908854,-82.931221

 Once you arrive at the Juan Santamaria International Airport there’s a couple of different options of how to get here.

 Option 1: Private transportation directly to the sanctuary.
 The cost is $300.00.ent a car and drive directly to the center.
 It is a 5.5 hour drive from the airport.

 Option 2: Take a bus to the town of San Vito and then a taxi to the sanctuary.